 I didn’t know how lucky I was, until I completed a gratitude ritual.

 In 2016 I chose to explore gratitude in depth.
 It happened to be a year where I was rejected by women I cared for, had challenges in business and was sick for 3 months.

 The gratitude ritual involved writing down what I was truly grateful for, on every one of those 365 days.
 I learnt through dedicating time to my grateful ritual, that love was always present and magic is there every day.

 * A gratitude ritual is not complete unless you feel an opening of the heart or a tear in the eye.
 It is not an intellectual process, it is a feeling process.

 At different times over the 365 days I focused specifically on parts of my life I felt needed perspective.
 I dedicated several days in a row, to the following areas.

 - My physical body (from head to toe finding gratitude for ALL of my body).

 - Friendships (I also called them to express gratitude verbally).

 - My business and clients.

 - The natural world.

 One night while resting at home, I thought about every person of influence that had been in my life to date.
 I recalled from birth to the present, around 150 people and realised every person had contributed to my life.
 I cried and felt like I had never, ever been alone!

 Stress, frustrations and resentments are letting us know there are people and things we aren’t appreciating in life.
-By finding gratitude in things that hurt us, we become free and discover there is always good.
+By finding gratitude in things that hurt us, we become free and discover there is always purpose to what occurs.

 Creating Your Own Gratitude Ritual

 Each evening before sleep, write down 5 things you are truly grateful for, in a notebook.
 Everything is fair game to write about: Small & big things, your relationship, your body, family, friendships, experiences, feelings, work, spirituality and yourself.

 - Buy a notepad and keep it at your bed side table.